vpanyushenko/bubbles/src/data/form.md

   {
     type: "text", //will render a text input field.
 Other options are: "email" and "password" which are all basically the same thing
     id: "name", //the id will be the key when you call the getFormData function.
 If you add a "." in the id, it will return the item as a nested object.
 For example, if your `id` value is `name.last`, the getFormData function will return that as {name: {last: ""}}
-    label: "Your Name", //The label is what we'll initally show for the input, it should explain what is required.
+    label: "Your Name", //The label is what we'll initially show for the input, it should explain what is required.
 Keep this short like "First Name"
     value: null, //You can add a value to the input
     desc: "You'll be able to change this name later", //This will add text below the input to explain in more detail what is needed from the user.
 Optional.
     error: "A name is required", //this is the text that will appear if this input fails validation